Salih04/Movie_Recommendation_System/movie_recommendation_system/README.md

 pip install -r requirements.txt
 Running the Python version:

-### To generate movie recommendations, execute the following command:
+To generate movie recommendations, run the following command: python movie_recommender.py
-python movie_recommender.py

 ***Input Data***: The input file should be in CSV format with movies.csv.
 Modify the data_path in the script to point to your dataset if any error occurs.